AndrewEllis93/Print-Tuning-Guide/README.md

 - **(!)** Avoid touching your build surface as much as possible.
 Oils from your fingers will cause issues.
 Handle your spring steel with a clean rag or cloth.

-- **(!)
-Thoroughly wash all build plates with dish soap and water, followed by 70+% isopropyl alcohol.**
-    - You should do this even for brand new surfaces.
-    - Isopropyl alcohol does not do a great job of cleaning oils.
-It mostly just spreads them around.
-    - I keep a spray bottle of soapy water next to my printer.
-Using a paper towel, I scrub with soapy water, then again with isopropyl alcohol (IPA).
-    - Soap is not needed for every print.
-You can use IPA most of the time, with occasional soap when it needs further refreshing.

 - **Smooth PEI:**
     - **Scuff it up** with a [Scotch-Brite scouring pad](https://www.scotch-brite.com/3M/en_US/scotch-brite/tools/~/Scotch-Brite-Heavy-Duty-Scour-Pad/?N=4337+3294529207+3294631680&rt=rud).
         - The rough side of a fresh sponge, ~800-1000 grit sandpaper, or other brands of scouring pads could also work.